How Can I Beat a Weight-Loss Plateau?Oct 9, 2019

 You’re working out regularly and watching what you eat.
 And at first, you’re seeing results — you’re losing weight, and you feel stronger and healthier.
 Then, for no apparent reason, the number on the scale won’t budge.
 We’ve all been there.
 Hitting a weight loss plateau is frustrating, but it doesn’t have to be permanent.

 Want to break through your weight loss plateau and lose those last few pounds?
 Here are 8 simple steps you can take.

-When you’re trying to lose weight and you hit a plateau, you may be tempted to throw in the towel and drown your sorrows in a plate of salted caramel brownies.
-Instead, think of your plateau as a reminder that it’s time to recalibrate your strategy to lose weight.
+First things first: When you hit a plateau, you may be tempted to give up and drown your sorrows in a plate of salted caramel brownies, but just think of your weight loss plateau as a reminder to recalibrate.

 “Approach it as, ‘Hey, I know there’s going to be this point where I need to step back and reevaluate and make adjustments, and that’s part of the process,'” says Joel Ingersoll, PhD, a licensed psychologist and certified fitness nutrition specialist in New Jersey.
 “Be really careful of any self-defeating, negative thinking.”